 What is gua sha?

 The results ARE INSTANT and it’s pretty much a holistic version of Botox which Harpers covers in this 8 page spread.
-Britta Plug launched Wildling Beauty with plant alchemist Jill Munson and acupuncturist and herbalist Gianna De La Torre with the intent to help women access the benefits of gua sha at home.
+Britta Plug launched Wildling Beauty with plant alchemist Jill Munson and acupuncturist and herbalist Gianna De La Torre with the intention of helping women access the benefits of gua sha at home.

 Not all gua shas are created equal…